awsdocs/amazon-dynamodb-developer-guide/doc_source/using-identity-based-policies.md

 **Note**
 You can review these permissions policies by signing in to the IAM console and searching for specific policies there\.

-You can also create your own custom IAM policies to allow permissions for DynamoDB actions and resources\.
+We do not recommend using these AWS managed policies for production databases\.
+Instead, you should create your own custom IAM policies to allow permissions for DynamoDB actions and resources following the [least privilege model](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.

 ## Customer Managed Policy Examples<a name="access-policy-examples-for-sdk-cli"></a>